Board of Directors

 How does the Nominating Committee decide how many candidates to nominate?

 The Bylaws require that at least one candidate is nominated for each open board seat.
 The Nominating Committee may nominate more than one person per opening.
-US Sailing members can also make nominations at the Annual Meeting.
+Director Nominations are outlined in Bylaw 304.

 Why are written ballots available upon request in addition to electronic voting?